AlMonkman/Where-To-/README.md

 ## Reflections and Comments

+This project was very enjoyable for the entire team.
+Our group complimented eachother well with our strengths and weaknesses.
+One of the best things about working in a group was the ability to easily solve problems by just asking your partners.
+One of the most difficult aspects was working with Git as a group, specifically avoiding merge conflicts.

 ## User Story 1

 As a user, I want to be able to quickly find a travel destination.